GIFTED/ IQ TESTING

 Tell your child that we will be sitting at a desk and doing some interesting activities that will challenge his or her brain in different ways.
 Most children – particularly bright children – enjoy the testing process.

-No, the ways the tests are designed, the results will not be valid if you are present.
+No, because of the way the tests are designed, the results will not be valid if you are present.

 When you arrive, I will greet you and bring you and your child into the consultation room.
 What nerves the child may have had before arriving usually diminish quickly.
 The waiting room and consultation room are next to each other.